SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-09-misconception-3-should-our-team-see-a-narrow-view-or-a-whole-product-view.md

 These traditional/Agile hybrid approaches leave the biggest problems in the traditional space rather than the Scrum space of single-list prioritization and team self organization.
 With a narrow view of the product, only our toes wind up being Agile.
 The rest of our body is still hidebound by traditional management.

-Scrum Masters (and management, if you have it) should help eradicate your current incentives and encourage a [Whole Product Focus](https://less.works/less/principles/whole-product-focus.html) instead.
+Scrum Masters (and management, if you have it) should help eradicate narrow views and encourage a [Whole Product Focus](https://less.works/less/principles/whole-product-focus.html) instead.